Which Gold Coast Theme Park Is Right For Your Family?

-Part of Dreamworld- this water park has heated pools and water-based rides to a comfortable 26 degrees, so is suitable to visit year-round.
+Part of Dreamworld, this water park has heated pools and water-based rides to a comfortable 26 degrees, so are suitable to visit year-round.
 Of course, this park is only for families who are willing to get wet.

 Wiggle Bay is perfect for under 5s, an oasis of mini slides, interactive sprays, water cannons and musical water play.
 Pipeline Plunge is a massive water playground suitable for all ages with a massive tree fort structure, water cannons and water slides.
 Rides for older kids and families include water slides that fit up to 4 people inside inflatable tubes (height minimum is 120cm for most of these rides), the Triple vortex, Hydrocoaster, and lots more, but little ones will have to miss out on these.
 More information here.

 Australia's most famous water park!
 Again, only for families who don't mind getting drenched, this theme park is ideal for older families, as there is a lot more on offer for bigger kids than really little ones who will have to sit out for most of the rides.
 That being said, they do have Wet'n'Wild Junior, a big zone for young kids with modified rides and water slides, as well as a family-friendly wave pool, and Calypso Beach where you can float down a relaxing river in inflatable tubes.
 It is a great option for families with all small children as bigger kids won't have to wait around and get bored.